bouldev/PhoenixBuilder/cdocs/README-jp.md

   delay set <Delay:int> # Sets the default packet sending delay.
 The unit in continuous mode is microsecond and it's second in discrete mode.
   ```

-- Set whether to show the progress (show informations like the percentage of construction, total block count, and the instantaneous velocity. default:`true`)
+- Set whether to show the progress (show information like the percentage of construction, total block count, and the instantaneous velocity. default:`true`)

   ```shell
   progress <value:bool>